ialkamal/water-plants/README.md

     - `image`: (optional)
 4. Authenticated `user` can view a list of created `plants`.
 A `plant` can be deleted or selected to present `user` with a detail view where `user` can then update any property of the selected `plant`.
 5. Authenticated `user` can update their `phoneNumber` and `password`.
-6. **( iOS only )** User can employ the camera to capture a photo of their plant, collecting image data and pushing it to the API for "create a plant" flow.
-Still can be optional.
-7. (**iOS only)** Set up application to allow local notifications.
-8. Authenticated `user` can update their `phoneNumber` and `password`.

 ## 🏃‍♀️ **Stretch**